 With betting, it’s a national game.

 This is a just reward.
-The Steelers have a talented group of receivers, any of which can score the first TD in a game.
-Last week it was Diantae Johnson.
+The Steelers have a talented group of receivers, any of whom can score the first TD in a game.
+Last week, it was Diantae Johnson.
 One week before that, it was the defense.
 And one week prior to that, it was Chase Claypool.

 This is always a tough prop, but fun.

-Live by the pro, die by the prop.
+Live by the prop, die by the prop.

 Ever try a field goal as the first score of the game?